 Training/Nutrition for Better Sports Health (02)

-This lengthy article includes information about sports nutrition and electrolyte replacement.
+This article on Active.com includes information about sports nutrition and electrolyte replacement.
 Water is the most abundant substance in the human body and is essential for normal physiological function, according to this article.
 Water loss due to sweating during exercise can result in decreased performance and other problems.
 Fluids should be consumed prior to, during, and after exercise, especially when extreme conditions of climate, exercise intensity, and exercise duration exist.
 Approximately two glasses of fluid should be consumed two hours before exercise and at regular intervals during exercise; fluid should be cool, not cold as well.
 Flavored sports drinks containing electrolytes are not necessary for fluid replacement during brief periods of exercise, but these electrolyte drinks may be more effective in encouraging the athlete to drink frequently and in larger amounts.

 Heart Rate Monitors for Endurance Training